Validation

 [a-zA-Z] Checks that the entry is text only, with no numbers or special characters.

-[a-zA-Z\s] Checks that the entry is text only, with no numbers or special characters, but also allows spaces and line breaks.
+[a-zA-Z\s] Checks that the entry is text only, with no numbers or special characters.
+But also allows spaces and line breaks.

 ([12]\d{3}-(0[1-9]|1[0-2])-(0[1-9]|[12]\d|3[01])) Checks that the entry is a date in the format YYYY-MM-DD.